Cyberes/MatrixGPT/README.md

 ## TODO

+- [ ] Add our own context mechanism to Copilot
 - [ ] Dalle bot
+- [ ] Improve error messages sent with reactions to narrow down where the issue occurred.
+- [ ] Allow replying to an image post which will give a vision model an image + text on the first message.
-- [ ] Fix the typing indicator being removed when two responses are generating
+- [ ] Fix the typing indicator being removed when two responses are generating.
+- [ ] ~~Add vision to Copilot~~ (not doing, API to unstable).